Philosophical Explorations of Science Fiction

 About This Course

-While science fiction may seem to be about other times and places, most of it is really about us.
-In this class we’ll read sci-fi stories and watch sci-fi movies as a way to examine our own time and place.
-In the process, we’ll explore various philosophical concepts like free will, gender binaries, artificial intelligence, knowledge, justice, and the meaning of life.
-The instructor has a Ph.D. in Philosophy and a background in the performing arts, so students can expect to be part of engaging and entertaining group discussions about the Big Ideas that we’ll see in the sci-fi movies we’ll watch together and the sci-fi stories we’ll read.
+While science fiction may seem to be about other worlds, most of it is really about us.
+In this class we’ll explore science fiction as a way to examine our own time and place.
+In the process, we’ll investigate various philosophical concepts like free will, time travel, artificial intelligence, knowledge, justice, and the meaning of life.
+The instructor has a Ph.D. in Philosophy and a background in computer science and the performing arts, so students can expect to be part of engaging and entertaining group discussions about the Big Ideas that we’ll see in the sci-fi movies we’ll watch together and the sci-fi stories we’ll read.
 This course involves frequent creative writing exercises and students will author their own original science fiction short story as a final project.
 As a Discovery Core course, this class will also introduce students to some important parts of UWB life, like research in the library, use of various campus resources, interdisciplinary inquiry, and others.
 The class is meant to be a fun and intellectually stimulating class that’s also a great introduction to your new life at UWB.

 Why Should I Take This Course?

-It’ll be fun and we’ll get to watch movies and talk about them.
+It’ll be fun and we’ll read a bunch of science fiction stories and talk about them.

 What Will I Study?

-You’ll study a few different issues in philosophy: knowledge, ethics, philosophy of mind, AI, utopias / dystopias, etc.
+You’ll study a few different issues in philosophy: knowledge, ethics, philosophy of mind, AI, utopias & dystopias, nihilism and the meaning of life, etc.

 Selected Texts & Films

-We’ll read A Long Way To A Small Angry Planet by Becky Chambers, and a bunch of short stories, including Escape From Spiderhead by George Saunders and Liking What You See: A Documentary, by Ted Chiang, and many others.
-We’ll watch a few episodes of Black Mirror, and the movies Her, Ex Machina, probably others.
+We’ll read one long novel (I change it around from year to year, so I haven’t picked this year’s yet), and a bunch of short stories, including Escape From Spiderhead by George Saunders and Liking What You See: A Documentary by Ted Chiang, and many others.
+We’ll also read some philosophy.
+We’ll watch a few episodes of Black Mirror, and some movies like Her, Everything Everywhere All At Once, probably others.

 Selected Projects & Activities